Alexander-Nikolaychuk/Fresno-State/README.md

 # Fresno-State
-All my coding done during the time of my schooling will be in this repo.
+All my coding done during the time of my schooling will be in this repo . . .
+When I find the time to upload them.